2015 Shvut Rachel shooting

 On 29 June 2015, Hamas gunmen opened fire on a civilian vehicle moving along Israeli Route 60 near Shvut Rachel in the West Bank.
-Four Israelis in the car were wounded and rushed to hospital, where one died.
+Four Israeli civilians in the car were wounded and rushed to hospital, where one died.
 The suspects were later arrested.

-Shootings
+Shooting

 The shooting took place after dark on Monday, 29 June 2015, on the Allon Road, south of Duma.
-The victims attempted to escape, but the assailants' automatic weapons had disabled the car they were driving.
+The victims were recreational basketball players, driving home after a game and attempted to escape, but the automatic weapons had disabled the car they were driving.

 According to Israeli security services, the same Hamas militant cell that carried out this attack, had fired, two days prior, at several vehicles including an ambulance on a road near Beitin, without causing casualties.
-News accounts frequently pair this attack with the Shooting of Danny Gonen.
+News accounts frequently pair this attack with the shooting of Danny Gonen.